JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1913" height="1005" alt="admin login screen" src="https://github.com/user-attachments/assets/ef6f08b9-a81c-4f03-80d7-e995b66ef4eb" />
 </p>
 <p>
-The first thing that we will do is Login in with the username and password we created when we installed OsTicket.
-This will take us to the admin panel.
+The first thing that we will do is log in with the username and password we created when we installed osTicket.
+This will take us to the Admin Panel.
 </p>
 <br />